jefftranter/68000/c_example/README.md

 001088    4E5E                 UNLK    A6
 00108A    4E75                 RTS

+Before running you should set the stack pointer to a valid location in RAM, e.g.

+.A7 4000

 The program produces no output because there are no i/o routines, so it is more useful to trace or single step.